-The principal activity of the Company is delivering a range of technical and energy services: energy management; mechanical and electrical engineering maintenance; national mobile services; specialist technical services; lighting projects; lighting maintenance; building management and control systems.
+The principal activity of the Company continued to be to provide a comprehensive suite of outsourced document management and business support services to banking, legal and commercial ventures.
 There have not been any significant changes in the Company's principal activities in the year under review.